-The Kits can show you what uses the most power in your home and suggest simple ideas and actions to use less power, reduce power bills and cut carbon pollution.
+This kit can show you power in your home and suggest simple ideas and actions to use less power, reduce power bills and cut carbon pollution.
 The Kits include a power meter, compass, thermometers, detailed instructions and other tools and information to help you save power.

 Reducing waste means changing the way we buy, use and then dispose of things.
 It means looking at the 'life cycle' of a product and questioning whether we really need it to when we think its time to throw it out.

 Recycling is about managing and saving resource, saving energy and water, reducing pollution and waste.